calcut/gauldry-lab-data/docs.md

 | STM32  | Low power                 | [Blues Wireless Swan](https://blues.io/products/swan/)                       |
 | RP2040 | Low cost                  | [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) |

-They all allow programming frameworks like Arduino and Circuitpython, which are discussed in the following section.
+They all enable programming frameworks like Arduino and Circuitpython, which are discussed in the Language section.
+There are some networking differences detailed in the Networking section

 Board examples have been provided, but other form factors are available, e.g. including a display, exposing more pin connections or with physical